 How to Use the Tactile Library

 The Tactile Library is designed to be a simple and powerful resource for educators, students, and creators who need high-quality tactile graphics.
-Whether you’re searching for ready-made tactile images or want to contribute your own, our platform makes it easy to access, create, and share tactile learning materials.
+Whether you’re searching for ready-made tactile images, or want to contribute your own, our platform makes it easy to access, create and share tactile learning materials.

 Getting Started

-Register for free, login to your account one you are logged in you can download and print your graphics as well as create and upload your own graphics to share with the community.
+4) Once you are logged in, you can create and upload your own graphics to share with the community.

 Sign up to access all features of the Tactile Library, including downloading graphics and submitting your own designs.
 Don’t worry, we keep your information private.